 Had the landlord taken advice on the complex legal requirements which govern residential service charges before carrying out the works, all the landlord’s costs would have been recoverable from the tenants.

 Expert legal advice on commercial property disputes

-For expert advice on any commercial property dispute, or for advice on how to protect your position in order to avoid disputes in future, please contact Cathy Allen at or 01323 435 900.
+For expert advice on any commercial property dispute, or for advice on how to protect your position in order to avoid disputes in future, please contact Cathy Allen at firstname.lastname@example.org or 01323 435900.